DNP-NA Frequently Asked Questions

 Q: What is the minimum GPA requirement?

-A: Applicants for admission to the DNP-Nurse Anesthesia degree program must have a minimum cumulative bachelor’s degree GPA of 3.0 and a minimum cumulative GPA of 3.0 or higher in all science prerequisites.
+A: Applicants for admission to the DNP-Nurse Anesthesia degree program must have a minimum cumulative bachelor’s degree GPA of 3.0.
+A minimum cumulative GPA of 3.0 or higher in all science prerequisites will be required for those without a BSN or MSN.
 While all prerequisites must be completed with a grade of C or better, a minimum cumulative GPA of 3.0 or higher is still required in order to be eligible for admission.

 Q: Can I retake classes to improve my bachelor’s GPA?